-Trump, Giuliani and Brooks to urge judge to toss Jan.
+Trump, Giuliani and Brooks urge judge to toss Jan.
 6 lawsuits in hearing

 An attorney for the Oath Keepers withdrew from the case in November, saying the group had stopped paying or communicating with his firm.
 But the attorney argued earlier that it was “conclusory and speculative” to assert that the group’s members planned anything other than to attend a speech of the president and march to the Capitol to make its views on the certification vote known to Congress.

-Giuliani’s defense likewise argued that his call for “trial by combat” was clearly hyperbolic and not literal, that he immediately condemned the riots as “shameful,” and that “no reasonable reader or listener would have perceived Giuliani’s speech as an instruction to … violently terrorize Congress immediate call.
+Giuliani’s defense likewise argued that his call for “trial by combat” was clearly hyperbolic and not literal, that he immediately condemned the riots as “shameful” and that “no reasonable reader or listener would have perceived Giuliani’s speech as an instruction to … violently terrorize Congress.”

-Liberal legal scholars urged the courts to carve out a “categorical” exception from the First Amendment for speech integral to political intimidation or coercion of voters, lawmakers and government officials, and not to require proof that a speaker intended a “true threat” of violence.
+Liberal legal scholars urged the courts to carve out a “categorical” exception from the First Amendment for speech integral to political intimidation or coercion of voters, lawmakers and government officials and not to require proof that a speaker intended a “true threat” of violence.

 “The Constitution doesn’t reward a failed candidate with immunity when he incites an insurrection to halt the counting of electoral votes,” the scholars wrote.
 “To hold otherwise would require the Court to conclude the Constitution immunizes those who organize and incite a violent insurrection aimed at sabotaging the Constitution.
 Our founding document does not contain the seeds of its own destruction.”

-The lawsuits are among several Trump faces.
+The lawsuits are among several Trump is facing.
 Separately, an Atlanta-area prosecutor is investigating whether Trump’s or others’ “attempts to influence” state officials to overturn Georgia’s 2020 election result were unlawful.
-Other Trump team targets, including Dominion Voting Systems, have brought defamation lawsuits against both Giuliani and Trump lawyer Sidney Powell, alleging that they made dozens of statements promoting the “false preconceived narrative” that the election was stolen from Trump and blaming the company’s counting machines without any evidence.
+Other Trump team targets, including Dominion Voting Systems, have brought defamation lawsuits against Giuliani and pro-Trump lawyer Sidney Powell, alleging that they made dozens of statements promoting the “false preconceived narrative” that the election was stolen from Trump and blaming the company’s counting machines without any evidence.